smudgelang/smear/README.md

 [![Linux Build Status](https://img.shields.io/travis/com/smudgelang/smear.svg?label=Linux%20build&branch=master)](https://travis-ci.com/smudgelang/smear)
 [![Windows Build Status](https://img.shields.io/appveyor/ci/smudgelang/smear.svg?label=Windows%20Build&branch=master)](https://ci.appveyor.com/project/smudgelang/smear)

-Smear is a runtime environment for the Smudge state machine programming language.
+Smear is the SMudge Environment And Runtime, a standard library for the Smudge state machine programming language.

 To use this package in your own Smudge projects, build "libsmear.a" and put it in your library include path.
 Then link your code with